biomejs/biome/website/src/content/blog/roadmap-2024.md

 ---
 ## Roadmap 2024

-We are thrilled to share what the Core Contributors and Maintainers would like to focus in 2024.
+We are thrilled to share what the Core Contributors and Maintainers would like to focus on in 2024.

-We want to remind that Biome is a community-driven project, so we can't promise that all the ideas outlined below are going to be shipped.
+We want to remind you that Biome is a community-driven project, so we can only promise that some of the ideas outlined below will be shipped.

-However, if you're excited about some aspects of the project, and you want to see some of them developed faster than others, you can help us in many ways:
+However, if you're excited about some aspects of the project and you want to see some of them developed faster than others, you can help us in many ways:
 - [**Be involved in the project and the community**](https://github.com/biomejs).
-Help us to build those features.
+Please help us to build those features.
 - [**Sponsor us**](https://opencollective.com/biome).
 Ask your company to sponsor us.
-Biome is so fast that can cut down CI times in your company, and save money.
+Biome is so fast that it can reduce your company's CI times and save money.
 Performance is part of our mission.
 Plus, sponsorship is a good medium of _advertisement_ for your company.
 - [**Improve our documentation with ideas, recipes, or guides**](/guides/getting-started).
-Translate our documentation, help us to make Biome available to people who aren't proficient in English.
+Translate our documentation and help us to make Biome available to people who aren't proficient in English.

 ### Preface

-The project is young and still can't compete against other giants such as Prettier, ESLint, Webpack, Vite, ESBuild, etc., although the recent events (sponsors, bounty challenge, Biome being a fork of Rome) showed that the users **have** interest in the project, and we showed those users that we have the tools for fulfilling a need.
+The project is young and can't compete against giants such as Prettier, ESLint, Webpack, Vite, ESBuild, etc. However, the recent events (sponsors, bounty challenge, Biome being a fork of Rome) showed that the users **have** interest in the project, and we showed those users that we have the tools to fulfil a need.

-Moving small projects from ESLint/Prettier is easy, but moving **big** code bases is challenging and time-consuming.
-This is a big point of friction in Biome.
+Moving small projects from ESLint/Prettier is easy, but moving **big** code bases is challenging and time-consuming; this is a big friction point in Biome.

-Users have different needs though, so it will be impossible to satisfy all of them.
-We want to make sure that all features and contributions to our project [embrace our philosophy](/internals/philosophy/) and provide the best experience by default.
+Users have different needs, though, so it will only be possible to satisfy some of them.
+We want to ensure that all features and contributions to our project [embrace our philosophy](/internals/philosophy/) and provide the best experience by default.

 ### Main area of focus

 1. Help users to move to Biome
-2. Expand Biome's language support, so Biome tools can span more of the web ecosystem
+2. Expand Biome's language support so Biome tools can span more of the web ecosystem
 3. Deepen Biome's existing capabilities to offer more functionalities
 4. Plugins
 5. Transformations